jellyfin/jellyfin-tizen/Documentation/App UI Description/1- UI Structure/README.md

 # UI Structure

+## Colaborative workspace

+I have created a google slides [HERE](https://docs.google.com/presentation/d/1RaFaoxFI94UVqH53_3I8fuviq9ktNy0hMoSBGLhgWUE/edit?usp=sharing).

+We can then export to png for upload to Samsung

+## Samsung requirements

 Illustrate the complete UI structure of your application.

 − All application screens and navigation paths must be included